World Plants Logo

 Cultivation

 Prefers to be grown in full sun in a sheltered location.
-Tolerates most but thrives in sandy, well-drained soils.
+Tolerates most soils, but thrives in sandy, well-drained soils.
 Proper pH should be acidic to neutral soils with an ideal 5.0-7.0 pH.
 It’s slightly salt tolerant and completely tolerant to deer.

 Shape

-Rounded and dense for the first 10-15 years of its life, when matured it will develop an upright leader making the plant more pyramidal.
+Rounded and dense for the first 10-15 years of its life.
+When matured it will develop an upright leader making the plant more pyramidal.

 Growth